-A trampoline can provide hours of fun jumping up and down on the devices.
-They can vary from small indoor trampolines, to large outdoor trampolines.
-You can also find various brands, heights, prices, styles, and so on.
-This can provide a wide variety of ways to enjoy trampolines.
+Trampolines can provide hours of fun, jumping up and down on the equipment.
+They can range from small indoor trampolines, to large outdoor trampolines.
+You can also find a variety of brands, heights, prices, styles and more.
+This can offer a wide variety of ways to enjoy trampolines.

-However, it’s also important to make trampoline jumping as safe as possible.
-While there are many ways to achieve that goal, one of the most effective is making and following a safety checklist.
-This will help to make sure that the trampoline is ready for kids, teens, or even adults to jump on.
-The good news is that you can add some basic items to the checklist to make the device as safe as possible.
+However, it is also important to make trampoline jumping as safe as possible.
+While there are many ways to accomplish this, one of the most effective ways is to develop and follow a safety checklist.
+This will help ensure that the trampoline is ready for kids, teens, and even adults to jump on.
+The good news is that you can add some basic items to the checklist to make the equipment as safe as possible.

 Making a Safety Checklist and Checking It Twice